A Jan. 6 pastor divides his Tennessee community with increasingly extremist views

 Locke rejects the label of Christian nationalist saying, “I don’t want a theocracy.
 I love America, but I also love Jesus.
 I don’t think that makes me a Christian nationalist.”
 But, he said, he does believe politics has a place in church.

-“I think we’re in the mess we are in because cowardly pastors won’t talk” about politics, which is “100 percent got a place in the church.
+“I think we’re in the mess we are in because cowardly pastors won’t talk” about politics, which has “100 percent got a place in the church.
 Jesus was very political, John the Baptist, every preacher in the Bible was extraordinarily political,” he said.

 Locke grew up the area.
 He was a troubled teen who was arrested five times for theft, reckless endangerment, and breaking and entering, before finding Jesus while in a local home for troubled boys.
 He completed his bachelor’s degree from Ambassador Baptist College in North Carolina and claims a master’s degree from a theological school that has a Facebook page but no website.
 He founded what is now Global Vision Bible Church in 2006.
 The church moved to its location on Old Lebanon Dirt Road in 2008.